Darlington Tree Services

 With such a large percentage of countryside areas in the Borough of Darlington, there are many opportunities for developing land.
 However, as trees naturally occur in rural areas, it is important that preservation laws are followed accordingly.
-An effective method of doing this would be through understanding the local council’s laws and booking a tree survey with a qualified arborist.
+An effective method of doing this would be through understanding the local council’s laws and booking a tree survey with a qualified arboriculturist.

 Tree Preservation in Darlington

 Darlington Borough Council has policies for protecting all trees owned by the council including any in cemeteries, housing areas, open spaces and parks, and on public highways.
-They also have an arboricultural team that advise on land development projects to ensure rules are followed correctly and trees are only destroyed or relocated as a last resort.
+They also have an arboricultural team that advises on land development projects to ensure rules are followed correctly and trees are only destroyed or relocated as a last resort.
 However, trees that are situated in private gardens are the responsibility of the landowner.

 Through the use of conservation orders, Tree Preservation Orders (TPOs) and other rules in place, Darlington Borough Council can regulate the disruption of trees in the area.
 For example, if you are developing in a conservation area or want to remove, relocate or even merely prune trees that are under a TPO, you will need to apply to the council’s planning department.
 For trees that are privately owned, you are within your right to prune branches that overhang into your plot of land providing you offer all cuttings back to the owner.
 If, however, it isn’t clear who owns specific trees, ownership information should be held on the Land Registry.